 According to the U.S. Department of Labor, Bureau of Labor Statistics, 19.6 percent of the labor force in 2015 have disabilities.
 On the other hand, 11.9 percent of people with disabilities are unemployed.
 For individuals who have lost their jobs or are unemployed and have to seek treatment for their disabilities, there are ways to receive financial assistance.
 Depending on their case, the Social Security Administration (SSA) has several disability programs they can apply for.

-The SSA sets a standard income limit for SSD beneficiaries.
-If an applicant’s income exceeds this limit due to his engagement, or called substantial gainful activity (SGA), then no SSD benefits will be given.
+The SSA sets a standard income limit for SSDI beneficiaries.
+If an applicant’s income exceeds this limit due to their engagement or called substantial gainful activity (SGA), then no SSDI benefits will be given.
 The SGA required for each beneficiary depends on his or her disability and income.
-The SSA follows a formula that factors in the beneficiary’s income to come up with the SSI payment.
+The SSA follows a formula that factors in the beneficiary’s income to come up with the SSDI payment.
 Another element to consider is the category the beneficiary falls under.
 There’s a difference between the SGA for blind beneficiaries and for that of non-blind beneficiaries.
 The current SGA for blind beneficiaries is $1820, while for non-blind, it is at $1090.

 There are cases, too, when an applicant’s impairment is declared by the physician to last for over six months but not up to a year but the SSA still grants the benefit.
 The decision, simply put, may vary depending on the conclusion of the special in-house agency of the SSA and not necessarily on just the physician’s judgment.
-A Social Security disability lawyer from Charleston like the experienced staff from Jan Dils, Attorneys at Law can help applicants by guiding them through the process.
+A Social Security disability lawyer from the experienced staff of Jan Dils, Attorneys at Law, can help applicants by guiding them through the process.